 - Implement a simple, fast, accessible and confidential mechanism that allows victims of harassment to make a notification of the situation they are suffering.

-- To inform, train and sensitize employees and public employees in matters of sexual harassment and harassment on the basis of sex, giving guidelines for identifying such situations, preventing them and preventing them from occurring
+- Inform, train and sensitize employees and public employees about sexual harassment and sexual harassment, giving guidelines to identify such situations, prevent them and prevent them from occurring

-- To clarify internally, swiftly, quickly and confidentially, the communications of harassment in order to clarify if there has been a situation of sexual and/or sexual harassment.
+- To clarify internally, in an agile, rapid and confidential manner, the communications of harassment in order to clarify if there has been a situation of sexual and/or sexual harassment.

-- Guarantee the security, integrity and dignity of the persons involved, the implementation of the measures that in each case may be appropriate for the protection of the victims at all times, supporting the person who has suffered harassment to avoid their secondary victimization.
+- Guarantee the safety, integrity and dignity of the people involved, the application of the measures that in each case may be appropriate for the protection of victims at all times, supporting the person who has suffered harassment to avoid their secondary victimization.

 - Monitor the actions derived from the activation of the protocol.

-Among the principles enshrined in the Protocol is the obligation of public employees to report cases of possible sexual harassment or harassment on the basis of sex that they know, for which a simple and confidential mechanism must be established; the obligation for the administration to deal with and process, where appropriate, the notifications it receives on cases of sexual harassment or harassment on the basis of sex, within its competence, ensuring that its actions do not deprotect the victim; and the need to undertake the proceedings expeditiously, ensuring - except justified exceptions - that a report on the case will be prepared within a period of not more than 10 days from the communication or request for activation of the protocol.
+Among the principles enshrined in the Protocol is that of the obligation of public employees to report cases of possible sexual harassment or harassment on the basis of sex that they know, for which a simple and confidential mechanism must be established; the obligation for the administration to attend to and process, where appropriate, the notifications it receives on cases of sexual harassment or harassment on the basis of sex, within its competence, ensuring that its actions do not deprotect the victim; and the need to undertake the actions quickly, ensuring - except justified exceptions - that a report on the case will be prepared within 10 days from the communication or request for activation of the protocol.